WoLfulus/transfer/README.md

 ## How it works?

 Transfer contains two components: a service (preconfigured registry server) and a CLI.
-The service enables you to push images lavaraging layer caching and all the good stuff registry has, and CLI adds some commands to your docker client to push images and manage the service instance.
+The service enables you to push images with layer caching and all the good stuff registry has, and CLI adds some commands to your docker client to push images and manage the service instance.

 ### Registry